Global cultural flows: Mediascape

 The mediascape refers to the scope of electronic and print media in global cultural flows; it refers both to the distribution of the electronic capabilities to produce and disseminate information (newspapers, Magazines, television, Films, etc.), as well as to "the images of the world created by these media."
 Such mediascapes provide vast deposits of images, narratives, and ethnoscapes to viewers, profoundly mixing the "world of commodities" and the "world of news and politics."

 In particular, advertising can directly impact the landscape (in the form of posters and billboards) and also subtly influence—through persuasive techniques and an increasingly pervasive presence—the way that people perceive reality.

 The term mediascape predates Appadurai's use; it was first used in trade by the American company Mediascape Corporation, formed in 1992, for the purpose of delivering rich media through the Internet and Web.
 The corporation is the U.S. owner of the federal trademark for use of that mark in relation to multimedia products in commerce.

 The term mediascape may also describe visual culture.
 For example, "the American mediascape is becoming increasingly partisan" or simply to denote "what's on" as in "a quick survey of the British mediascape shows how much Channel 4 has lost its way".
 It is also used as a generic term to describe a digital media artifact where items of digital media are associated with regions in space and can then be triggered by the location of the person experiencing the media.
 Thus, in a mediascape, a person may walk around an area and as they do so they will hear digitally stored sounds associated with different places in that area.

 Ideoscape

-The ideoscape is the flow of ideas and ideologies, and is composed of concepts, terms, and images.
-This movement of ideas can take place on a small-scale, such as an individual sharing their personal views on Twitter, or it can take place on a larger and more systematic level (such as missionaries).

-The ideoscape is often political and usually has to do with the ideologies of states along with the counter-ideologies of movements explicitly oriented towards capturing state power *or a piece of it).
-Ideoscapes therefore can consist of such ideas as "freedom, welfare, rights, sovereignty, representation, and democracy."
+An ideoscape encompasses the global circulation of ideas, ideologies, symbols and imaginaries, from political doctrines and human-rights discourses to consumer ideologies and environmental imaginaries.
+These flows can include grassroots activism, digital campaigns, missionary work, and state-level ideological programs.

+Because ideologies often cross national boundaries and interact with diasporic communities, migratory networks and media industries, ideoscapes are deeply entangled with the other "-scapes", yet they may follow distinct logics of diffusion, contestation, and reinterpretation.

+These five "-scapes" are not isolated, they interrelate, overlap, and often conflict.
+Arjun Appadurai emphasizes that global cultural flows occur in and through the growing disjunctures among ethnoscapes, technoscapes, financescapes, mediascapes, and ideoscapes.
+These disjunctures mean that different flows operate at different speeds, scales, and trajectories, producing tensions between cultural expression, economic forces, technological change, and political ideologies.

+For instance, the rapid circulation of financial capital may accelerate technological adoption, while ideologies and media representations lag behind or generate resistance.
+By highlighting these mismatches, Appadurai argues that globalization is neither smooth nor uniform, but shaped by contested interpretations, uneven power relations, and the diverse ways local communities negotiate global influences.